Keys, Certificates and Trust Stores

-To add a new signing key to the Curity Identity Server, open the Facilities menu, navigate to the category Signing Keys and click on + New next to it.
+To add a new signing key to the Curity Identity Server, open the Facilities menu, navigate to Keys and Cryptography → Signing → Signing Keys and click on + next to it.
 Enter a name.
 This name becomes the ID of the key that is used to reference the key in the configuration.
 Select

 There are now different choices to add a new asymmetric key in the Curity Identity Server:

 When importing an existing key pair, you can upload a file.
 This file represents a keystore such as a PKCS#12 or a JAVA keystore.
 A PKCS#12 and Java KeyStore can contain several key pair entries.

 Use a command line tool to list the content of a keystore to study the entries.